XYQuadrat/xyquadrat-blog/content/blog/2020-12-30-rsa-secret-key.md

 Now, $d$ is defined as $ed \equiv_{(p-1)(q-1)} 1$.
 Filling in the values we now know, that results in $3 \cdot d \equiv_{40} 1$.
 (This is the same as finding the inverse of $e$ in $\mathbb{Z}^*_{(p-1)(q-1)}$).
 We can solve that by looking at multiples of $40$ plus $1$.
 If one of these is a multiple of $3$, we have found $d$.
 With a bit of trial & error, you should get $(2 \cdot 40) + 1 = 3 \cdot \mathbf{27}$.
 Thus, $27$ is a solution for the equation, so $d = 27$.

-And that's how you crack RSA in 3 easy steps. /s

 (You could now also try the original exercise from HS18 where $(n,e) = (77,7)$).